kelvinlockwood/policies/privacy/index.md

 * [Location of site and data](#location-of-site-and-data)
 * [When transferring personal data from the EU](#when-transferring-personal-data-from-the-eu)
 * [Changes and questions](#changes-and-questions)

-This policy applies to all products offered by FCC.

 This policy applies to our handling of information about site visitors, prospective customers, and customers and authorized members (in relation to their procurement of the services and management of their relationship with FCC).
 We refer collectively to these categories of individuals as "you" throughout this policy.